OptoElectronics and Communications Conference

-optical communications profession.
+The OptoElectronics and Communications Conference (OECC), established in 1996, is an annual conference in optoelectronics and optical communications that is held in the Asia-Pacific region.
 The function of the meetings are to report, discuss, exchange, and generate ideas which advance the disciplines of optoelectronics and optical communications.
 Communicating current and future applications related to these disciplines are also a function of these meetings.
+The organization publishes proceedings and scientific research articles as a result of its conferences.

 Scope

 Topical coverage for this annual conference includes optical fiber and communication networks (architecture, performance, routing, WDM systems, WDM networks, solitons, OTDM, CDMA, and fiber nonlinearities), computer networks (protocols, security, design, algorithms, management, and modules) applications in photonics, commercial technologies (including wireless, multimedia, virtual reality, communications, speech, and software), optoelectronic devices, semiconductor lasers, and other related topics.